Amtho/ESP32-Daikin/DONE.md

 - `/common/set_remote_method` now forwards the policy via S21 `D8` commands.
 - `/common/get_remote_method` polls the current setting using `F8` before replying.
 - `/common/set_regioncode` sends the `D9` command so the region change takes effect on the unit.
+- Remote method, notify, region and power history endpoints all query the unit so responses reflect the actual hardware state.